monikabhole001/LineFollowerBot/README.md

 - Sensor readings determine the motor speeds and directions:
   - When no line is detected, motors stop.
   - When the line is detected by specific sensors, the bot adjusts direction by speeding up or slowing down motors on either side.
-- eadsensors() function reads the digital values of the IR sensors.
+- readsensors () function reads the digital values of the IR sensors.
 - loop() contains logic to handle motor actions based on sensor input combinations.

 ## Working Logic